-While the amount of “free play” may reduce, the challenge is to expose our young children to a well devised program – a program embedded with purposeful play and purposeful learning activities.
+While the amount of “free play” may reduce, the challenge is to expose our young children to a well-devised program – a program embedded with purposeful play and purposeful learning activities.
 Purposeful play and foundational skill instruction can occur together.
 It is not an either/or debate, but a time to look at the degree of balance between structured play and foundation skill learning.

 A Shift in Activities

 A purposeful learning program develops foundational literacy, motor and language skills.
-The learning program – more than ever before – needs to be research-based rather than traditional activities or filler activities which appear to be early childhood focused.
+The learning program – more than ever before – needs to be research-based rather than traditional activities or filler activities that appear to be early childhood focused.

 A Word of Caution

 While it may seem obvious to start with the pre-requisite skills (pre-literacy skills), too often early childhood teachers naively embark on formal skills without the necessary skill preparation.
-Without the attention to pre-requisite skills, children become frustrated producing disappointing results.
+Without attention to pre-requisite skills, children become frustrated producing disappointing results.

 The following examples offer assistance to parents and teachers:

 - Before introducing an alphabet program, make sure children can “hear and say” the initial sounds in words.
-Initial sound awareness is a pre-requisite skill required for the alphabet.
+Initial sound awareness is a prerequisite skill required for the alphabet.
 Without the ability to identify the initial sound in simple words, children will either: